WPManageNinja/paymattic-docs/docs/global-settings/how-to-manage-user-roles-in-wordpress-with-paymattic.md

 category: "Global Settings"
 ---

+# How to Manage User Roles in WordPress with Paymattic?

 [Paymattic](https://paymattic.com/) provides flexible user role management to control access to forms and features.
 This guide explains how to configure user permissions.

 :::note Default Access